-Nifty May futures trade at discount
+Nifty May Futures trade at discount

-Reliance Industries (RIL), HDFC Bank and Tata Steel were the top traded individual stock futures contracts in the F&O segment of NSE.
+Reliance Industries (RIL), Tata Steel and HDFC Bank were the top traded individual stock futures contracts in the F&O segment of NSE.

 The May 2022 F&O contracts will expire on 26 May 2022.